Phil Collins: 2006–2014: First Genesis reunion, Going Back, and retirement

 In March 2010, Collins was inducted into the Rock and Roll Hall of Fame as a member of Genesis at a ceremony in New York City.
 As of January 2011, Collins has spent 1,730 weeks in the German music charts—766 weeks of them with Genesis albums and singles and 964 weeks with solo releases.
 On 4 March 2011, citing health problems and other concerns, Collins announced that he was taking time off from his career, prompting widespread reports of his retirement.
 On 7 March his UK representative told the press, "He is not, has no intention of, retiring."
-However, later that day, Collins posted a message to his fans on his own website, confirming his intention to retire to focus on his family life.
+Later that day, Collins posted a message to his fans on his own website, confirming his intention to retire to focus on his family life.
 In July 2012, Collins's greatest hits collection ...Hits re-entered the US charts, reaching No. 6 on the Billboard 200.

 In November 2013, Collins told German media that he was considering a return to music and speculated that this could mean further live shows with Genesis, stating: "Everything is possible.
 We could tour in Australia and South America.
 We haven't been there yet."
 Speaking to reporters in Miami, Florida in December 2013 at an event promoting his charity work, Collins indicated that he was writing music once again and might tour again.

 On 24 January 2014, Collins announced in an interview with Inside South Florida that he was writing new compositions with fellow English singer Adele.
 Collins said he had no idea who Adele was when he learned she wanted to collaborate with him.
-He said "I wasn't actually too aware [of her].
+He said, "I wasn't actually too aware [of her].
 I live in a cave."
 Collins agreed to join her in the studio after hearing her voice.
 He said, "[She] achieved an incredible amount.
 I really love her voice.
 I love some of this stuff she's done, too."
-However, in September 2014, Collins revealed that the collaboration had ended and he said it had been "a bit of a non-starter".
+In September 2014, Collins revealed that the collaboration had ended and he said it had been "a bit of a non-starter".
 In May 2014, Collins gave a live performance of "In the Air Tonight" and "Land of Confusion" with young student musicians at the Miami Country Day School in Miami, Florida.
-Collins was asked to perform there by his sons, who are students at the school.
+Collins was asked to perform there by his sons, who were students at the school.
 In August 2014, Collins was reported to have accepted an invitation to perform in December at a benefit concert in Miami in aid of his Little Dreams Foundation charity.
 He ultimately missed the concert due to illness.